mohanrajmit/Ensemble_CNN/README.md

 # Ensemble_CNN
-Ensemble of convolutional neural networks for feature extraction from pretrained model
+Ensemble of convolutional neural networks for feature extraction from pretrained model using VGG16 and Xception.